Mujadded/mujadded/README.md

 </p>

 ## 🎓 Education
-- **Master's in Artificial Intelligence** - Huddersfield University, UK _(2022 - 2023)_
+- **Master of Science in Artificial Intelligence** - University of Huddersfield, UK _(2022 - 2023)_
+  - Awarded Distinction for thesis on "Damaged Pallet Racking Classification Using Attention CNN", contributing to a 15% improvement in detection accuracy over existing methods.
-- **Bachelor's in Computer Science** - BRAC University _(2013 - 2017)_
+- **Bachelor of Science in Computer Engineering** - BRAC University, Bangladesh _(2013 - 2017)_
+  - Awarded Dean's List; Received Vice Chancellor Award for thesis project on "Handwritten Digit Recognition Using Convolutional Neural Networks", achieving a 98% accuracy rate.

 ## 💼 Work Experience
-- **Computer Vision Research Engineer** - University Of Huddersfield _(2023 - Present)_
+- **Computer Vision Engineer** - University Of Huddersfield _(2023 - Present)_
-  - Developed and implemented deep learning model for object recognition and tracking for bolts in rail engines, resulting in 13% increase (80% to 93%) in accuracy compared to previous models.
+  - Spearheaded the development and implementation of a deep learning model for object recognition and tracking in rail engines, achieving a 13% improvement in accuracy, elevating model performance from 80% to 93%.
-  - Developed and maintained software for image analysis and detection of pallet racking, resulting in 5% increase in efficiency (from 92% to 97%) for image-based tasks
+  - Engineered and maintained advanced software for image analysis and detection of pallet racking, enhancing image-based task efficiency by 5%, resulting in a rise from 92% to 97% efficiency.
-  - Presented talks on specific projects, problems currently under consideration, importance of projects and breakdowns of outcomes versus objectives.
-  - Collaborated seamlessly with colleagues and cross-functional teams to systematically address and resolve complex challenges.
-  - Transformed raw data to conform to assumptions of machine learning algorithm.

-- **Principle Software Engineer** - Welltravel _(2021 - 2023)_
+- **Principal Software Engineer** - Welltravel, United Kingdom (Remote, Part-time) _(2022 - 2023)_
-  - Developed and maintained Ruby on Rails applications from inception to deployment
-  - Led a team of developers, providing mentorship, and ensuring timely delivery of projects
-  - Collaborated closely with product owners, designers, and other engineers to build high-quality products
+  - Orchestrated the design and implementation of web applications built with Ruby on Rails, significantly improving application performance by 40% through optimization of Ruby on Rails codebase, PostgreSQL queries, and caching mechanisms, thereby reducing latency and increasing support for 3x more concurrent users.
+- **Chief Technology Officer** - Welltravel, Bangladesh _(2020 - 2022)_
+  - Directed a comprehensive technology roadmap, leading planning and execution across 3 teams with 20 members each to align technology initiatives with business goals, contributing to the strategic advancement of the company's software solutions.

 - **Software Engineer** - [Welltravel] _(2017 - 2020)_
   - Worked on various Ruby on Rails projects, contributing to both frontend and backend